Canadian Bank of Commerce: History

 From 1867 to 1890 the bank was headquartered at 59 Yonge Street.
 This was the 1852 Ross, Mitchell & Co.
 Building, designed by William Thomas.

-The bank's 1890 head office, designed by Richard Alfred Waite.
+The bank's 1890 head office at 23 King Street West, designed by Richard Alfred Waite.
 It was demolished in 1928 to make way for the bank's new headquarters.

 This Bank of Commerce building in Toronto was the head office from 1930 to 1961.
 Overhead is the R-100 airship.

 In 1866 a group of businessmen, including William McMaster, purchased a charter from the defunct Bank of Canada, which had folded in 1858.

 The Canadian Bank of Commerce was founded the following year, issued stock, and opened its headquarters in Toronto, Ontario.

 The bank soon opened branches in London, St. Catharines and Barrie.
 During the following years, the bank opened more branches in Ontario, and took over the business of the local Gore Bank, before expanding across Canada through the acquisition of the Bank of British Columbia in 1901 and the Halifax Banking Company in 1903.

 By 1907 the Canadian Bank of Commerce had 172 branches.
-By the beginning of World War II, this had expanded to 379 branches, including a large building by Darling and Pearson in Winnipeg, Manitoba, built in 1910 in beaux-arts classic style.
+By the beginning of the Second World War, this had expanded to 379 branches, including a large building by Darling and Pearson in Winnipeg, Manitoba, built in 1910 in Beaux-Arts classic style.

-During World War I, 1,701 staff from the Canadian Bank of Commerce enlisted in the war effort.
-A memorial on the East and West Memorial Buildings in Ottawa, Ontario is dedicated to the memory of 1701 Men of the Canadian Bank of Commerce who served in the First World War A War Memorial at Commerce Court in Toronto, Ontario commemorates their service.
+During the First World War, 1,701 staff from the Canadian Bank of Commerce enlisted in the war effort.
+A memorial on the East and West Memorial Buildings in Ottawa, Ontario, is dedicated to the memory of 1701 men of the Canadian Bank of Commerce who served in the First World War.
+A war memorial at Commerce Court in Toronto commemorates their service.

-In 1931, the Toronto headquarters of the bank, designed by architects John Pearson and Frank Darling, was completed.
-At 34 stories, for many years it was the tallest building in the British Empire.
+In 1931, the Toronto headquarters of the bank, Commerce Court, designed by architects John Pearson and Frank Darling, was completed.
+At 34 storeys, for many years it was the tallest building in the British Empire.

-Once again, during World War II, 2,300 staff members enlisted in the armed forces.
+Once again, during the Second World War, 2,300 staff members enlisted in the armed forces.

 The Canadian Bank of Commerce merged with the Imperial Bank of Canada in 1961 to form the Canadian Imperial Bank of Commerce (CIBC), now one of the Big Five Canadian banks.